thjxs/Notes/css/readme.md

 ## user-select
 The `user-select` CSS property controls whether the user can select text.
 This doesn't have any effect on content loaded as chrome, except in textboxes

+## overflow: hidden
+In order to hidden long text which include white space, You may use `white-space: nowrap;`